 2. Graduate School

 As a kid, you may have said you wanted to be a doctor or lawyer when you grew up.
-Law school, medical school, and dental school are still options once you graduate college, but there are other options.
+Law school, medical school, and dental school are still options once you graduate college, but if you’re still wondering what to do after graduating college, there are many other paths to consider.

 For example, you can go to graduate school for a Master of Education (MEd), Master of Fine Arts (MFA), or Master of Science (MSA), which will take about two years.
 Or you can pursue postdoctoral work (PhD) in your field of choice, which takes 4 to 6 years.
 Both programs will boost your career outlook and earning potential.